 One of the primary constituents of the root is a starch known as Inulin, also found in large amounts in Burdock, Dandelion, and Jerusalem artichoke.
 Inulin is a carbohydrate belonging to a class of compounds known as fructans.
 Among the many chemical compounds in this plant, inulin supports immune function and comprises up to 45% of the weight of the root.
 It is also likely that the essential oils in the root contribute to soothing support that it offers the respiratory tract.
-It also helps support normal mucous secretions related to wet coughs.
+It also helps support normal mucous secretions.
 It is astringent and bitter and thus has been used traditionally to tonify the mucous tissues of the respiratory, G.I. tract, and urinary tract.

 Uses of Elecampane

 This information in our Herbal Reference Guide is intended only as a general reference for further exploration, and is not a replacement for professional health advice.
 This content does not provide dosage information, format recommendations, toxicity levels, or possible interactions with prescription drugs.
 Accordingly, this information should be used only under the direct supervision of a qualified health practitioner such as a naturopathic physician.